 - Speed of implementation: Installing the software, training employees, and integrating it into daily workflow processes, should not be unduly time-consuming.

-HCL provides best-in-class partnership ecosystem to support diverse requirements.
-With two decades of unrivaled expertise in providing PLM services, and comprehensive industry knowledge, HCL offerings and end-to-end capabilities span ten major industry segments and product realization.
+HCLTech provides best-in-class partnership ecosystem to support diverse requirements.
+With two decades of unrivaled expertise in providing PLM services, and comprehensive industry knowledge, HCLTech offerings and end-to-end capabilities span ten major industry segments and product realization.

 A successful transformation to digital PLM will depend upon the ability of enterprises to restructure their PLM strategies, which: